blab-lab/vsaSentence/README.md

 Process the speakers' data
 ------
 N=41 speakers contributed data to vsaSentence.
 Point to the location of the data using `get_dataPaths_vsaSentence.m`.
-Make sure to update the path on line XX.
+Make sure to update the path on line 9.

 Begin making a wide table (suitable for correlations) with one row per speaker using `get_speakerData.m`.